VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

  Devops ENGINER WILL CREATE A GATEWAY .As without gateway we wont be able to access the VPC.

- In VPC we have free space (cOMMON SUBNET )called Public Subnet .
+ In VPC we have free space (COMMON SUBNET )called Public Subnet .
 And internet gateway provide access to it .

 As we create VPC , By Deafult aws creates